Built Ford Tough Series: 2004 season changes

-In 2004, the PBR introduced an enhanced scoring system to the World Finals to make sure the champion is not determined prior to the event.
+In 2004, the Wrangler jeans company replaced Las Vegas as the Built Ford Tough Series' presenting sponsor, thus it was now known as the Built Ford Tough Series presented by Wrangler.
+That same year, the PBR introduced an enhanced scoring system to the World Finals to make sure the champion is not determined prior to the event.
 First, 5,500 potential points were available, that ensured any of the top ten riders headed to the event had a chance to win the title.
 The first place competitor in a round scored 400 points.
 The second place competitor scored 350 points.
 Riders placing between third and 10 were awarded points on an incremental scale down to 15.
 And riders also received the points they earned for a qualified ride.

 The PBR returned to having some three-day regular season events, after having stopped from 1996 to 2003.

 There were now eight rounds in the PBR World Finals divided into two weekends.
 The first three rounds took place at the Mandalay Bay Events Center, and the final five took place at the Thomas and Mack Center.
 All of the riders competed in the first seven rounds.
 The top 15 riders advanced to the Championship Round.
 The rider who won the World Finals received 2,500 BFTS points and $250,000.
 Second place received 2,250 points.
 And the riders placing between 3rd and 10th received points on an incremental scale down to 250.

 2005 season changes

 In 2005, a change was made to the tour.
 Wherein upon the conclusion of every fifth event on the series, the five lowest ranked riders were sent down to the Challenger Tour.
 It was based on money earned.
 Then the top five Challenger Tour riders were sent up to the BFTS.
 This shifting ensured the best riders competed at the right levels of competition.
 The Challenger Tour was used as a means as providing talent to the BFTS.
-Additionally, BFTS riders could freely compete in the Challenger Tour and the Hump n' Horns Tour events assuming no conflicts would occur.
+Additionally, BFTS riders could freely compete in the Challenger Tour and the Humps n' Horns Tour events assuming no conflicts would occur.
 BFTS riders might have done this because money earned at lower level tours also counted towards reaching the desired top-ranked 45 riders standings.